firefox-devtools/debugger/docs/getting-setup.md

 ![][launchpad-screenshot]

-Congradulations!
+Congratulations!
 You're now up and running. :sweat_smile:

 *What should I do if I get an error?*